 - Saint Andre de Figuiere : Premiere de Figuiere 2017 Cotes de Provence – Rose

-- Perfect sipping wine to enjoy al fresco in the Texas summertime heat
+- Also, this is perfect sipping wine to enjoy al fresco in the Texas summertime heat

 - Castello di Volpaia: Chianti Classico 2016 Tuscany Chianti Classico – Red